aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 - Now we need to compose them
 - Client in server: all good
-- Client in client: converted
 - Server in client: server becomes client, fails and console.log
 - Excalidraw: donut pattern and fetch data again
-- Commit code

 ## Benefits and drawbacks

 - Excalidraw: benefits and drawbacks
 - Benefits: data fetching, access to backend, caching, bundle size, streaming, DX
 - Drawbacks: needs framework like nextjs, complexity, learning curve
+- Commit code and show repo

 ## Introduce the repository